GrieferAtWork/KOSmk4/kos/src/libdl/README.md

 		- As such, changes made to `__peb.pp_envp` and/or `__peb.pp_envp[argi]` and/or `__peb.pp_envp[argi][chari]` may or may not affect later calls made to any of the RTLD functions exposed through `<dlfcn.h>` (with or without `defined(_KOS_SOURCE)`)
 - A new symbol type `STT_KOS_IDATA` has been added that allows for data-symbols to be exported from shared libraries, whilst providing a custom callback to initialize said data.
 This callback will only be invoked if the symbol is actually being used (i.e. as part of a dynamic relocation, or when directly addressed by a call to `dlsym(3D)`).
 	- In this regard, this new symbol type behaves the same as `STT_GNU_IFUNC`, however unlike that extension, this one can only be used for data symbols (whereas `STT_GNU_IFUNC` can only be used for function symbols), and can only be used to export data-symbols from shared libraries (or rather: a `.dynsym`-symbol-table to be exact).
 As such, `STT_KOS_IDATA` cannot be used to declare data objects of `INTERN` or `PRIVATE` visibility.
-	- The intended use of this symbol type is to enable (seemingly) pre-initialized data-symbols to be exported from libraries without any additional relocations, such as for example:
+	- The intended use of this symbol type is to enable (seemingly) pre-initialized data-symbols to be exported from libraries without any additional relocations or static initializers, such as for example:

 	  ```c
 	  extern pid_t procpid;